winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. Goto https://wing.cloud and click on sign in.
 2. If a developer was already signed in before, they will be automatically signed in to Wing Cloud.
-3. If a developer was not signed in before, he will they redirected to GitHub authentication and then redirected back to Wing Cloud.
+3. If a developer was not signed in before, they will be redirected to GitHub authentication and then redirected back to Wing Cloud.

 ### Authentication and Authorization